skellis46/finger-pointing-moon/case-for-support.md

 >What will be your role?
 If there are other people involved, what will their roles be and why are they the appropriate people to be involved?

 PI Ellis will oversee the research methods, supervise and participate in the practice fieldwork and be responsible for overall management of research outcomes and outputs.
 He will be supported by the RA who will undertake the desk-based fieldwork and analysis, and contribute to the scholarly writing.
 The practice fieldwork requires expert input from two people: Joanne 'Bob' Whalley and XX.
 Whalley is an experienced artist-scholar working at the forefront of experimental documentation and writing practices.
 She will work with Ellis in the practice fieldwork as an expert practitioner and novice AM practitioner -- an ideal insider-outsider perspective.
-She will also contribute to Outputs 1 and 2.
 XX has expertise in ... and their role will be third-person observation, documentation and analysis of the practice fieldwork.
-The experts will also contribute to Outputs 1 and 2.
+Both experts will also contribute to Outputs 1 and 2.

 ### Copyright or intellectual property issues